-- 29.3.1 Where an appeal lies against an academic decision in terms of Section 28.3; Definition of an Appeal, the appeal or an intimation of intention to appeal shall be submitted in writing to the Faculty Secretary/Clerk for the attention of the Dean of the relevant Faculty, within 10 working days of the intimation to the student of the decision against which the student is appealing.
-Where an intention to appeal is submitted, the full appeal including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal. - 29.3.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be made in writing to the Faculty Secretary/Clerk for the attention of the Dean of the relevant Faculty and shall include sufficient information concerning the nature of the appeal, shall state the grounds on which an extension of time is sought and be accompanied by such evidence of medical or other adverse personal circumstances as are relevant to the application.
+- 27.3.1 Where an appeal lies against an academic decision in terms of Section 26.3; Definition of an Appeal, the appeal or an intimation of intention to appeal shall be submitted in writing to the Faculty Secretary for the attention of the Dean of the relevant Faculty, within 10 working days of the intimation to the student of the decision against which the student is appealing.
+Where an intention to appeal is submitted, the full appeal including the grounds and the remedy shall be submitted within 20 working days of the date of the letter intimating intention to appeal. - 27.3.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be made in writing to the Faculty Secretary for the attention of the Dean of the relevant Faculty and shall include sufficient information concerning the nature of the appeal, shall state the grounds on which an extension of time is sought and be accompanied by such evidence of medical or other adverse personal circumstances as are relevant to the application. - 27.3.3 An application for extension of time for submitting an appeal shall not be granted unless the Convener of the Faculty Appeals Committee is satisfied that the student was precluded from appealing within 20 working days as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal. - 27.3.4 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the Faculty Secretary; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.